Life Strategies LearnOnline

 Beyond participation, in most cases, students will be graded on the submission of 3 assignments.
 Specific instructions for completion, criteria for grading, and deadlines for submission are posted within your Course Syllabus and the assignment activity.
 To maximize your grade, read assignment requirements carefully and plan your time accordingly.
 Review 10 Tips for Submitting Successful LearnOnline Assignments for some helpful suggestions.
 If students have questions, it's important to ask them early within the Course Questions discussion forum or privately via email to the instructor.
 Students should leave themselves enough time to ask questions, get a response, and then complete the assignment.

 Instructors will generally not review draft assignments; however, in special circumstances, a student may request the instructor to review a draft assignment.
-In these cases; however, a maximum grade of 85% may be applied.
+In these cases, however, a maximum grade of 85% may be applied.
+Draft submissions will be taken as final within the e-learning platform once the due date passes.

 Assignments address all of the assignment criteria and demonstrate: (a) good understanding of the material covered in the course readings and topical resources, (b) integration and application of this information to the assignment topic and/or work of a career management professional, (c) accurate interpretation of the theories/models (and their shortcomings when applicable) that underlie the assignment topic.